 Additional tests may have to be done to confirm the actual cause of the fault.

-- Check for a noticeable burn smell.
+- Check for a burn smell.
 If indeed there’s, use this to narrow down the likely location of the short which could be the inverter cabling – DC and AC, or a within the appliance.

 - Are the cables from the battery to the inverter intact or damaged?
 Do they show any burn marks or damaged insulation that may have caused the short?
+This may point to a fault in the cabling.

 - Is the power cable supplying AC power to the appliances intact or are there signs of damage such as burn marks on the insulation, or kinks in the cabling?
 Inspect the cable length for any possible damage and potential areas of shorting.
 If there is damaged cabling, replace it with the recommended type and gauge as recommended by the manufacturer.